GabrieleLippi/knowledge/extreme-programming/chapter2.md

 ## XP Paradimg:
 > **stay aware**, **adapt**, **change**

 Everything in software changes.
 The requirements change.
 The design changes.
 The business changes.
 The technology changes.
 The team changes.
-The team members change.
-The problem isn't change, because change is going to happen; **the problem, rather, is our inability to cope with change**.
+The team members change. **The problem isn't change**, because change is going to happen; the problem, **rather, is our inability to cope with change**.

 There are two levels at which the driving metaphor applies to XP:
  * customers drive the content of the system.